 I cannot emphasise enough that you need to bring warm clothes if you are doing a safari and/or camping.
 You’ll spend a lot of time outdoors and at certain times of year especially, some places in Africa are FREEZING!

-As I’m usually travelling over the British summer (when it’s colder in East and Southern Africa) I usually take a fleece or a hoodie, as well as a down jacket.
+As I’m usually travelling over the British summer (when it’s colder in East and Southern Africa) I usually take a down jacket.
 I don’t need it all the time, but when I do it’s great.
 I just stuff it into the inner compartment on my backpack and forget about until I need it.

 And I often buy a blanket when I’m there (the one below was from a market in Queen Elizabeth National Park, Uganda which has now become a throw on my sofa at home, the Maasai blankets are also great).